 That’s it!
 This method is brilliant because it’s not taking any extra money out of your pocket.
 You see, you were already making these payments anyway.
-Your budget has already been set around the payments!
+Your budget has already been set around the payments.

 It may be tempting to keep that money in your checking account to use as you please.
 After all, you’ve spent months or years making these payments and it would be nice to have that money freed up for spending.
+I totally get it.

-I totally get that.
 However, if your long-term goal is to save money, those funds aren’t doing you any good in your checking account.
 Chances are, you’ll spend it on Starbucks visits or impulse purchases of items you don’t really need.

 I Saved Money for the First Time Ever

 Back in 2017, before the coronavirus shook up the financial world like a cheap souvenir snow globe, I paid off two debts around the same time.

 One was a monthly bill for invisible braces that I had paid at $99 per month for 18 months.

 The other was a past due credit card debt that had entered collections.
 I paid $50 per month for two years.

 So, that was $149 per month that could have gone back into my pocket.
 Believe me, I was tempted.
 Visions of designer handbags danced in my head!

 The gods of financial freedom must have been looking out for me, because before I had a chance to hit "Add To Cart," I heard about the ghost payment savings method.